-The iTrack project aims at tackling the problem of rail breaking by offering sensor-based solution for the cities and transport authorities.
+The iTrack project aimed at tackling the problem of rail breaking by offering sensor-based solution for the cities and transport authorities.

 At the moment, rail breaking causes considerable expenses due to the large amount of manpower required for the maintenance of rail networks.
 Furthermore, breakages of tracks create security risks for the passengers, decrease the availability of public transport and decline in profitability.